Gardening for Beginners 🌱 START HERE

 PPE Compatibility

-Earplugs are fairly universal, working with all PPE.
+Earplugs are fairly universal, working with most forms of PPE.
 Semi-insert plugs are slightly more of a challenge, as the headband could tangle with a respirator’s straps or safety glasses.

 Over-the-ear earmuffs are the biggest challenge.
 They may not work with a respirator, mostly due to the neck straps and the harness.
 Also, safety glasses that need to tuck underneath the muffs will create space for noise to sneak through, reducing the effective NRR rating of the muffs.